Frequently Asked Questions: Women's Health

 Antibiotics: Drugs that treat certain types of infections.

-Bartholin Glands: Two glands located on either side of the vaginal opening that produce a fluid during sexual activity.
+Bartholin Glands: Two glands located on either side of the vaginal opening that make a fluid during sexual activity.

 Estrogen: A female hormone produced in the ovaries.